 R.K.
 Harrison, Prof. of Old Testament, suggests that the ancient Jewish tradition of the Torah always be written upon leather (vellum, or sheepskin) is probably correct and the original material of its transmission was leather.

 We do find that 80% of the Dead Sea Scrolls are written on leather and parchment, the remaining 20% on papyrus and one copper scroll.

-A number of mixtures could be used for ink including soot this would have been easily collected as a by-product of fire.
+Ink can be made from a number of mixtures including soot, this would have been easily collected as a by-product of fire.

 We know that some of the Dead Sea Scrolls were written with bird feathers or quills.
 Ancient Egyptian scribes used thin reed brushes.

 Moses had 40 years in which to write, so during that time the materials needed for writing would not be an obstacle.